Gibdos/CrystalProject_Mods/mods/Golden Quintar Boss/readme.md

 ## NPC Location
 On top of the tree inside Dione Shrine.

+## Known Bugs
+- If you cancel out of the egg reward, you will loose the Golden Quintar Eye and not get the egg

 ## How to install the mod
 * Download the mods
 * Copy the .json file to either